-Information about the 2016 Elections
+Information about the 2018 Elections

-The Board has nominated three individuals for election at the 2016 Annual Meeting.
+The Board has nominated two individuals for election at the Annual Meeting.
 Each of the nominees currently serves as one of our Directors.
-Dr. Crooke, Mr. Klein and Dr. Loscalzo have served as a Director since January 1989, December 2005 and February 2014, respectively.
-Dr. Crooke and Mr. Klein have been re-elected by our stockholders each successive term.
-Our stockholders ratified Dr. Loscalzo's appointment at our 2014 Annual Meeting of Stockholders.
-If re-elected, Dr. Crooke, Mr. Klein and Dr. Loscalzo will serve until the 2019 Annual Meeting or, in each case, until his successor is elected and has qualified, or until his earlier death, resignation or removal.
+Mr. Muto and Mr. Castleman have each served as a Director since March 2001 and June 2013, respectively.
+Mr. Muto and Mr. Castleman have been re-elected by our stockholders each successive term.
+If re-elected, Mr. Muto and Mr. Castleman will serve until the 2021 Annual Meeting or, in each case, until his successor is elected and has qualified, or until his earlier death, resignation or removal.

 Our bylaws provide a majority vote standard for the election of directors in uncontested elections.
-In an uncontested election, the majority vote standard means that to be elected, a director nominee must receive a majority of the votes cast in the election such that the number of shares voted "For" the nominee must exceed 50% of the votes cast with respect to that Director.
+In an uncontested election, the majority vote standard means that to be elected, a Director nominee must receive a majority of the votes cast in the election such that the number of shares voted "For" the nominee must exceed 50% of the votes cast with respect to that Director.
 The number of votes cast with respect to a Director's election excludes abstentions and broker non-votes.
 In contested elections where the number of nominees exceeds the number of Directors to be elected, the vote standard will be a plurality of the shares present in person or by proxy and entitled to vote.

-If a nominee who already serves as a Director is not elected, and no successor is elected, the Director will offer to tender his or her resignation to the Board.
+If a nominee who already serves as a Director is not elected, and no successor is elected, the Director will offer to tender his resignation to the Board.
 The Nominating, Governance and Review Committee will make a recommendation to the Board on whether to accept or reject the resignation, or whether to take other action.
 The Board will act on the Nominating, Governance and Review Committee's recommendation and publicly disclose its decision and the rationale behind it within 90 days from the date of the certification of the election results.
 The Director who tenders his or her resignation will not participate in the recommendation of the Nominating, Governance and Review Committee or in the Board's decision.
 If a nominee's failure to be elected at the Annual Meeting results in a vacancy on the Board, then the Board can fill the vacancy.

-The Nominating, Governance and Review Committee delivered its report to the Board on March 16, 2016.
-Following that report, the Board determined it would be in the best interests of Ionis and its stockholders to nominate Dr. Crooke, Mr. Klein and Dr. Loscalzo to be elected as Directors at the Annual Meeting.
+The Nominating, Governance and Review Committee delivered its report to the Board on March 23, 2018.
+Following that report, the Board determined it would be in the best interests of Ionis and its stockholders to nominate Mr. Muto and Mr. Castleman to be elected as Directors at the Annual Meeting.
 We provide below a short biography for each nominee.
-Dr. Crooke, Mr. Klein and Dr. Loscalzo have agreed to serve if elected, and we have no reason to believe that they cannot serve.
+Mr. Muto and Mr. Castleman have agreed to serve if elected, and we have no reason to believe that they cannot serve.
 However, if they cannot serve, we may vote your proxy for another nominee proposed by the Board, or the Board may reduce the number of authorized Directors.

-Biographies of the Nominees for Election for a Three-Year Term Expiring at the 2019 Annual Meeting
+Biographies of the Nominees for Election for a Three-Year Term Expiring at the 2021 Annual Meeting